loginom/loginom-help-en-omegat/data/processors/datamining/em-clustering.md

 * ![ ](../../images/icons/app/node/ports/inputs/table_inactive.svg) Cluster centers (data table).

-**Cluster center** denotes the average value of the objects variables included into cluster.
+**Cluster center**: the average value of the objects variables included into cluster.
 Result is a table the number of records of which complies with the number of clusters, namely, the data is grouped by clusters.
 It consists of the following fields:

 * **Cluster number**: numbers of the generated clusters are listed.